protocultor/NextBASIC-Shmup/readme.txt

 3.- Channel B coarse tone   - %c() - %b - %v
 4.- Noise (on or off)       - %n() - %b - %v

-As said in the previous section, 4 circular queues will be used, with the last 3 using the same "head" and "tail", %b and %v respectively.
+As said in the previous section, 4 circular queues are used, with the last 3 using the same "head" and "tail", %b and %v respectively.

-To avoid changing the PSG mixer settings every time, we will store previous settings in %m, as a binary value with 0 = enabled and 1 = disabled:
+To avoid changing the PSG mixer settings every time, previous mixer settings are stored in %m, as a binary value with 0 = enabled and 1 = disabled:

                              0 0 0 N 0 A B A